dahln/Dahln.Stack/README.md

 The SQLite database is created and migrations are applied automatically on first API startup.

-## Getting Started (new project)
-1. Clone the repository.
-2. Optional: rename the solution with `RenameProject.ps1`.
-3. Trust the dev certificate (see above).
-4. Run the API and frontend (see above).

 ## Authentication And Email
 Authentication uses ASP.NET Core Identity and stores user data in your database.